XDC-Community/docs/run-a-node/masternode/securing-your-xdc-masternode.md

 logout
 ```

-_Note: In another planned future article we will be making some further
+_Note: In another section of this book we will be making some further
 adjustments allowing certain IP addresses restricted access to port 8989
 (HTTP JSON-RPC) in the firewall rules._